 World Trade Organization and vaccines

-The WTO is another Geneva institution facing calls for reform.
-One of its most controversial debates throughout the year has also been around the vaccine inequality issue.
+The WTO is another Geneva institution that has been in the eye of the storm during the pandemic.
+One of its most controversial recent debates has been around the vaccine inequality issue.

 The WTO has 164 member countries and a long history: